eellak/epinoo-installation-scripts/README.md

 ### apache
-Installs a standard Apache HTTPD into the system, customizes the installation accordingly for Moodle and Epinoo.
+Installs a standard Apache HTTPD into the system, customizes the installation accordingly for Moodle and wordpress.
 Also setup a Shibboleth SP pointing to `wayf.grnet.gr` as its WAYF.
 To make this Shibboleth SP functional, its Metadata should be published in the federation.
 Furthermore, the IdPs in the federation should be accordingly setup to release eppn and mail to this SP.